marcin-chwedczuk/_blog/_posts/2019-12-22-pitfalls-of-using-Mockito-with-Scala.md

 // does NOT WORK
 verify(requestContext).setRequestId(any())
 {% endhighlight %}
-And when I saw the results I was completly perplexed.
+But I saw the results I was completly perplexed.
 Verification with `RequestId(123L)` worked but the one with `any()` did not.
 But what is worse the second verification thrown `NullPointerException`.
 NPE?
 Really?